furkanakdemir/noticeboard/README.md

 ### Color Provider

-A color provider can be passed to change change type backgrounds.
+A color provider can be passed to provide the change type backgrounds.

 Override the default color provider